EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Methodology

-We introduce a novel initialization strategy that leverages pre-trained image captioning models to generate an initial prompt for the target image.
+\textbf{Initialization for Latent Text Embedding.} We leverage pre-trained image captioning models to generate an initial prompt for the target image.
+Specifically, for a given image \(x\), we utilize an image captioning model to generate an initial prompt \(p_0\).
+This initial prompt is then encoded into a starting point for optimization using the text encoder \(\mathcal{T}\), which maps the text into the latent space of the diffusion model.
 This approach ensures that the inverted prompt begins with a semantically meaningful and contextually relevant prompt, thereby reducing the search space and aligning the embedding more closely with the target distribution.
-Specifically, for a given image \(x\), we utilize an image captioning model to generate an initial prompt \(p_0\).
-This initial prompt is then encoded into a starting point fot optimization using the text encoder \(\mathcal{T}\), which maps the text into the latent space of the diffusion model.

 It is worth noting that the initialization strategy is unique to our method, benefiting from the optimization in a continuous latent space.
-Unlike hard prompt optimization methods such as PEZ~\cite{10.5555/3666122.3668341} and PH2P~\cite{,ph2p2024cvpr}, our approach does not significantly disrupt the syntactic structure of the initial prompt.
-In contrast, as shown in \autoref{tab:baselines_initialization}, even with initialization, PEZ and PH2P produce token combinations with high perplexity.
+Unlike hard prompt optimization methods such as PEZ~\cite{10.5555/3666122.3668341} and PH2P~\cite{ph2p2024cvpr}, our approach does not significantly disrupt the syntactic structure of the initial prompt.
+In contrast, as shown in Table~\ref{tab:baselines_full}, even with initialization, PEZ and PH2P produce token combinations with high perplexity.